lullaby6/Pyxel.py/README.md

 ## Custom Event

-The 'my_custom_event' function is executed for the current scene and all objects.
+The 'print_name' function is executed for the current scene and all game objects actives.

 ```python
 game.custom_event('print_name', 'Lullaby')